Navy | The Royal Navy |

 On departure from Halifax the convoy was escorted by the battleship HMS Ramillies (Capt.
 A.D.
 Read, RN), battlecruiser HMS Repulse (Capt.
 W.G.
 Tennant, CB, MVO, RN) and the destroyers HMS Havelock (Cdr.
 E.H.
 Thomas, DSC, RN), HMS Harvester (Lt.Cdr.
 M. Thornton, DSC, RN), HMCS Assiniboine (A/Lt.Cdr.
 J.H.
 Stubbs, RCN), HMCS St. Laurent (Lt.Cdr.
 H.S.
 Rayner, RCN), HMCS Skeena (Lt.Cdr.
 J.C.
 Hibbard, RCN).

-Around noon on the 27th, HMS Ramillies, HMS Harvester, HMS Havelock and HMCS Assiniboine parted company with the convoy and proceeded to Reykjavik, Iceland.
+Around 1200B/27, HMS Ramillies, HMS Harvester, HMS Havelock and HMCS Assiniboine parted company with the convoy and proceeded to Reykjavik, Iceland.

-At 0900/28 the Dutch AA cruiser HrMs Jacob van Heemskerck (Cdr.
+Around 0900B/28, the AA cruiser HrMs Jacob van Heemskerck (Cdr.
 E.J. van Holthe, RNN) joined the convoy.

 9 Dec 1941